lcp2000/Cloudflare-DNS-Updater/README.md

   ## SETUP:
    **PART I**
      Create a directory to house the cfdns script.
 Your home directory should be a good place, i.e. /home/apps/cfdns.

+      Make directory structure
-      /#: mkdir -p /home/apps/cfdns
+      /#: mkdir -pv /home/apps/cfdns

       cd into the cfdns directory.
       /#: cd /home/apps/cfdns